slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Anticipate obstacles to new habits.
 - Get accountable by making a pact with someone to introduce financial penalties for habits that are bad for you.
 - Reward yourself to solidify new habits.
+- Don't try to be perfect.
+Two vices is too much, none makes you boring.
+- Pay attention, correct and don’t judge.